The Castle of Cagliostro: Reception

-Legacy and cultural impact
+Legacy

-The Castle of Cagliostro has been watched and appreciated by various people in the film industry, including Steven Spielberg.
-Several critics have noted similarities between The Castle of Cagliostro and the Indiana Jones films by Spielberg and George Lucas, particularly the first Indiana Jones film Raiders of the Lost Ark (1981).
+Several critics have noted similarities between The Castle of Cagliostro and the Indiana Jones films, particularly the first entry Raiders of the Lost Ark (1981).
 These similarities include a rollicking adventure, humorous tone, similar overall action style, treasure hunting plot, a clever protagonist (Lupin and Indiana Jones) thrown into very difficult situations, overcoming obstacles with his wits, the use of gadgets, the help of several competent sidekicks, and a high-speed car chase down winding mountain roads.
-This has led to rumors, though unconfirmed, that the film may have influenced the Indiana Jones series of films due to these similarities.
+This has led to rumours, though unconfirmed, that the film may have influenced the Indiana Jones franchise.
 However, both the script and most of the filming for Raiders of the Lost Ark was completed by early 1981, years before The Castle of Cagliostro first became available in English.

 In 1983, TMS Entertainment and Stern Electronics wanted to capitalize on the success of animated laserdisc video games at the time.
 They released the arcade game, Cliff Hanger, which used footage from this film, along with the previous Lupin film Mystery of Mamo.
 Even though the films themselves weren't available in North America at the time, the Cliff Hanger game was featured in an episode of the 1980s game show Starcade.
 The arcade game also made an appearance in The Goonies (1985).

 The character of Clarisse has been cited as a potential ancestral example of moe character design.

-Cagliostro deeply influenced Pixar co-founder John Lasseter, along with Miyazaki's later films; in October 2014, Lasseter delivered a keynote address to the Tokyo International Film Festival describing how Miyazaki's influence upon his own life and work began when he first saw a clip from Cagliostro.
+Cagliostro deeply influenced Pixar Animation Studios co-founder John Lasseter, along with Miyazaki's later films; in October 2014, Lasseter delivered a keynote address to the Tokyo International Film Festival describing how Miyazaki's influence upon his own life and work began when he first saw a clip from Cagliostro.